 - Aircraft maintenance organizations (AMOs or MROs);

-Since 2007, we've repeated the four pillars of safety management innumerable times in:
+Since 2007, we've written about the four pillars of safety management innumerable times in:

-After hearing and saying "four pillars" so many times, I am still bewildered when I ask aviation safety professionals about the four pillars or "four components" of aviation safety management systems.
+After hearing and saying "four pillars" so many times, I am still bewildered when I ask aviation safety professionals about the four pillars or "four components" of aviation safety management systems (SMS).
 Many will nod, but many will appear confused when I mention the four pillars.

-This article will explain the origin of the four pillars, which took considerable researching.
+This article will explain the origin of the four pillars, which took considerable research.